FBartos/RoBSA/README.md

 The second table then summarizes the model-averaged coefficient estimates.
 Here, in the RoBSA ensemble intended for testing, we are primary interested in the inclusion Bayes factor for the treatment effect.
-We find value of 0.147, indicating that there is moderate evidence in favor of no treatment effect (1/0.147 = 6.8) in comparison to our informed hypothesis of a positive treatment effect.
+We find Bayes factor 0.147, indicating that there is moderate evidence in favor of no treatment effect (1/0.147 = 6.8) in comparison to our informed hypothesis of a positive treatment effect.